ubnetdef/lockdown-website/content/about.md

 Lockdown is a cyber security competition hosted by UBNetDef, and set up in a defense only, Red vs Blue format.
 This semester's iteration of Lockdown is designed to be a beginner to intermediate skill level.

 ### When is it?
-Lockdown v8 is scheduled for **May 2nd, 2020 from 9AM to 5PM**.
+Lockdown v9 is scheduled for **October 17, 2020 from 10:00AM to 4:30PM**.
 A schedule of events is located [here](/schedule).

 ### Where is it hosted?
-Lockdown is hosted at the University at Buffalo, Jacobs Management Center, Room B20.
-Directions can be found [here](/directions).
+Lockdown is hosted online by the University at Buffalo.

 ### Do I need to do anything?
 If you are intersted in competing, please email the competition organizer at [ubnetdef@buffalo.edu](mailto:ubnetdef@buffalo.edu?subject=Lockdown+Registration) with your contact infomation!